csbaxter/docs/multiplicative/README.md

 <ul>
    <li>Implement your program in a file called affine.c in a directory called affine.</li>
-<li>You need to prompt the user to input an integer value for key `a` (the multiplier) and an integer value for key `b` (the addition shift), but you don’t need to worry if your program eventually breaks if the user chooses an integer value that’s too big or almost too big to fit in an int.
+<li>You need to prompt the user to input an integer value for coefficient `a` (the multiplier) and an integer value for coefficient `b` (the addition shift), but you don’t need to worry if your program eventually breaks if the user chooses an integer value that’s too big or almost too big to fit in an int.
 (Recall that an int can overflow.)
 <li>Your program must output plaintext: (without a newline) and then prompt the user for a string of plaintext (using get_string).</li>
-<li>Your program must output ciphertext: (without a newline) followed by the plaintext’s corresponding ciphertext, with each alphabetical character in the plaintext “rotated” by k positions; non-alphabetical characters should be outputted unchanged.</li>
+<li>Your program must output ciphertext: (without a newline) followed by the plaintext’s corresponding ciphertext, with each alphabetical character changed to its encrypted value by way of the affine cipher formula; non-alphabetical characters should be outputted unchanged.</li>
-<li>Your program must preserve case: capitalized letters, though rotated, must remain capitalized letters; lowercase letters, though rotated, must remain lowercase letters.</li>
+<li>Your program must preserve case: capitalized letters, though changed, must remain capitalized letters; lowercase letters, though changed, must remain lowercase letters.</li>
 <li>After outputting ciphertext, you should print a newline.
 Your program should then exit by returning 0 from main.</li>
  </ul>
 How to begin?
 Let’s approach this problem one step at a time.